Table of Contents

 install controlling devices |

-controlling devices are installed on tank and in reservoirs according to NFPA standards and AHJ |
+controlling devices are installed on tank and in reservoirs according to AHJ, and codes, standards and regulations |

 install hydrants |

-hydrants are installed according to NFPA standards and AHJ |
+hydrants are installed according to AHJ, and codes, standards and regulations |

 install fill line |

-fill line is installed to tank to allow for periodic filling of water supply tank |
+fill line is installed to tank to allow for automatic and periodic filling of water supply tank |

-connect test connection |
+connect test connection and relief valve discharge |

-test connection from fire pump is connected to tank to conserve water during testing procedures according to site conditions and AHJ |
+test connection and relief valve discharge from fire pump is connected to tank to conserve water during testing procedures according to site conditions and AHJ |

 verify installation of anti-vortex plate |